najmi9/blog-nextjs/blog/posts/setup-secure-ssh-connection.md

 ---

 title: What is SSH, How it's work, How we can use it and How to secure a open SSH connection?
-image: '/imgs/blog/ssh.png'
+image: /imgs/blog/ssh.png
 slug: setup-secure-ssh-connection
-description: Ssh Connection for Linux servers
+description: SSH Connection for Linux servers
 ---